t41372/Open-LLM-VTuber/README.md

 Here are the options you have for speech recognition:

 `Faster-Whisper` (local)
 - Whisper, but faster.
-On macOS, it seems to run on CPU only, which is not so fast.
+On macOS, it runs on CPU only, which is not so fast, but it's easy.

-`WhisperCPP` (local)
+`WhisperCPP` (local) (runs super fast on a Mac if configured correctly)
 - Install the package by running `pip install pywhispercpp`
 - The whisper cpp python binding.
-It is suppose to utilize GPU, but it's not on macOS, somehow.
-- On CPU, it is slower than `Faster-Whisper`.
-Maybe it will shine on your special computer, but certainly not on Mac or Nvidia GPU (because I believe Faster-Whisper runs on cuda as well)
+It can run on coreML with configuration, which makes it very fast on macOS.
+- On CPU or Nvidia GPU, it's probably slower than Faster-Whisper

+WhisperCPP coreML configuration:
+- Uninstall the original `pywhispercpp` if you have already installed it.
+We are building the package.
+- Run `install_coreml_whisper.py` with Python to automatically clone and build the coreML-supported `pywhispercpp` for you.
+- Prepare the appropriate coreML models.
+  - You can either convert models to coreml according to the documentation on Whisper.cpp repo
+  - ...or you can find some [magical huggingface repo](https://huggingface.co/chidiwilliams/whisper.cpp-coreml/tree/main) that happens to have those converted models.
+Just remember to decompress them.
+If the program fails to load the model, it will produce a segmentation fault.
+  - You don't need to include those weird prefixes in the model name in the `conf.yaml`.
+For example, if the coreml model's name looks like `ggml-base-encoder.mlmodelc`, just put `base` into the `model_name` under `WhisperCPP` settings in the `conf.yaml`.

 `Whisper` (local)
-- Oringinal Whisper from OpenAI.
+- Original Whisper from OpenAI.
 Install it with `pip install -U openai-whisper`
 - The slowest of all.
 Added as an experiment to see if it can utilize macOS GPU.
 It didn't.

 `AzureSTT` (online, API Key required)